-The observations are intended to help organizations to review their practices, policies, and procedures to assess their preparedness for cybersecurity threats and strengthen their operational resiliency.
+The observations are intended to help organizations review their practices, policies, and procedures to assess their preparedness for cybersecurity threats and strengthen their operational resiliency.

 Governance and Risk Management